gajsanders/TinyRecursiveModels-MLX/CONTRIBUTING.md

 ### 3. Develop with Tests First

-- Write a failing or incomplete test that demonstrates the desired change in `tests/`.
+- **ALL NEW FEATURES:** Start by creating a test stub that demonstrates the expected behavior in `tests/`.
+  - Create a failing test that defines the desired functionality before implementing the feature
+  - For bug fixes, create a test that reproduces the bug first
+  - For new features, write a test that describes the expected input/output behavior
-- Develop your feature/code to make the test pass.
+- Implement the feature code to make the test pass.
 - Add or update documentation for all public methods and any complex logic.
 - **Don't leave dead or orphaned code:** If you add a new module or utility, ensure it gets wired into an integration test.